-Analysis | The slow, painful death of Trump allies’ voting-machine conspiracy theories
+Analysis | Fox News chyron continues the great walk-back of voting machine conspiracy theories

 Unfortunately for its proponents, these theories carried one very significant drawback: legal liability.
 While broad claims of voter fraud are relatively unspecific and involve many potential perpetrators, there are relatively few voting-machine companies.
-Claiming such things means impugning them specifically and creating a situation in which your baseless claims can lead to calculable personal and business harm, which is important when it comes to suing someone for defamation.
+Claiming such things means impugning them specifically and creating a situation in which your claims can lead to calculable personal and business harm, which is important when it comes to suing someone for defamation.

 And sue they have.
 The result: Many if not most of the high-profile purveyors of such claims have since backed off.

-One by one, they’ve succumbed to legal pressure by issuing corrections, clarifications or apologies.
-While some true believers of these theories viewed such lawsuits as opportunities to prove malfeasance once and for all, through the discovery process, those facing penalties have repeatedly left them high and dry — almost as if these theories were completely baseless in the first place and they didn’t have a leg to stand on.
+What was particularly interesting about this is that Trump didn’t even specifically cite voting machines.
+He instead referred obliquely to the idea of malfeasance on election night, saying he had done so well “that they just said the hell with it, let it go.”

-The latest legal target to tuck its tail is the conservative cable news channel Newsmax, which released a statement Friday night apologizing to Eric Coomer, a top official at Dominion Voting Systems, who filed a suit against Newsmax in December.
-The Post’s Amy Wang reports that it appears to be part of some sort of settlement, though the terms have not been released.
+But despite the lack of a specific claim, 10 seconds later the chyron popped up.
+The episode seemed to reinforce the perceived liability involved.

-But it’s not even the first time Newsmax has sought to walk back or water down some of the voting-machine claims made on its airways.
-And meanwhile, just a few days before, a lawsuit from voters claiming a vast conspiracy involving Dominion and various state officials in swing states was dismissed after the plaintiffs withdrew their claims.
+While some true believers of these theories viewed these lawsuits as opportunities to prove malfeasance once and for all, through the discovery process, those facing penalties have repeatedly left them high and dry — almost as if these theories were completely baseless in the first place and they didn’t have a leg to stand on.

-Below is a timeline of how such claims against both Dominion and another voting-machine company, Smartmatic, have been effectively disowned.
+Below is a timeline of how such claims against both Dominion and another voting-machine company, Smartmatic, have been effectively disowned by those disseminating them.

 Dec.
-18-20: Fox News and Fox Business Network run a deposition-esque segment featuring an expert dismissing various voting-machine claims on three shows which had featured such claims, after Smartmatic issued a legal demand letter.
+18-20: Fox News and Fox Business Network run a deposition-esque segment featuring an expert dismissing various voting-machine claims on three shows that had featured such claims, after Smartmatic issued a legal demand letter.
 (Fox would later sideline a host of one of the shows, Lou Dobbs, despite his show being the highest-rated one on FBN.)

 Dec.
-20-21: Newsmax posts a statement, which a host reads on-air, clarifying that the channel has not proved such claims, while arguing that it also hadn’t stated that the claims as true.
+20-21: Newsmax posts a statement, which a host reads on-air, clarifying that the channel has not proved such claims, while arguing that it also hadn’t stated the claims as true.

 Feb.
 2: Newsmax attempts to stop MyPillow CEO and Trump supporter Mike Lindell from making claims about Dominion during an interview.
 A host reads a legal disclaimer while talking over Lindell and later walking off the set when Lindell refused to yield.
 “We just want to let people know that there’s nothing substantive that we have seen,” the host says.